The Evil of the Daleks: Missing episodes

-This story was wiped from the BBC's archives in the late 1960s.
-Episodes 1 to 6 were wiped in August 1968, and episode 7 was wiped in September 1969.
-Only episode 2 remains, in a telerecording found at a car boot sale then returned to the archive in May 1987.
+This story was wiped from the BBC's archives by the mid-1970s.
+Only episode 2 remains, in a telerecording found at a car boot sale then returned to the archive in mid-1987, alongside Episode 3 of The Faceless Ones.

 In 2004, analysis of the repeated clip used in The Wheel in Space episode six revealed it to be from episode one rather than episode two, as had been long believed.
-This, however, only constitutes a few frames of recovered footage.
+This, however, only constitutes a few frames of recovered footage, as the rest of the footage is nearly identical to episode 2.
 The discovery of a behind-the-scenes film, The Last Dalek, made by the special effects team as they worked on the story's conclusion, facilitated a recreation of the climactic battle scenes.
 This recreation, along with the entire film, have been made available in different forms on various Troughton releases, and has often been used to fill in for the missing climax of Episode 7 in fan-made reconstructions, to give fans an idea of what it looked like when it first aired.
 In addition, tele-snaps and off-air audio recordings made by fans upon the original broadcasts exist for the entire story.